Stanley-Okwii/send-it-api/README.md

 ```

 #### Get user's parcels
-The user can get their parcels by sending a `GET` request to `/api/v1/users/<email>parcels`.
+A user can get their parcels by sending a `GET` request to `/api/v1/users/<email>parcels`.
 Replace `<email>` with the email of the user whose parcels are to be fetched.

 #### Get all users' parcels
-The admin can get all users' parcels by sending a `GET` request to `/api/v1/users/<admin-email>parcels`.
+An admin can get all users' parcels by sending a `GET` request to `/api/v1/users/<admin-email>parcels`.
 Replace `<admin-email>` with the email of the administrator.

 #### Get a user parcel by order id
-The user can get their parcels by sending a `GET` request to `/api/v1/parcels/<orderId>`.
+A user can get their parcels by sending a `GET` request to `/api/v1/parcels/<orderId>`.
 Replace `<orderId>` with the corresponding order id to retrieve.

 #### Edit a parcel
-The user can edit their parcels by sending a `PUT` request to `/api/v1/parcels`.The request data will be in the format shown below.
+A user can edit their parcels by sending a `PUT` request to `/api/v1/parcels`.The request data will be in the format shown below.
 Only destination, current_location and status can be updated, the rest of the information concerning a parcel order is maintained.
 Status of parcel can be `pending`, `delivered` or `cancelled`.
 ```json
 {
     "email": "user@gmail.com",